WestDRI/wgpages/content/chapel2/chapel-20-fire-and-forget-tasks.md

 > fillRandom(x);	                   // fill array with random numbers
 > var gmax = 0;
 >
-> config const numthreads = 2;       // let's pretend we have 2 cores
+> config const numtasks = 2;       // let's pretend we have 2 cores
-> const n = nelem / numthreads;      // number of elements per thread
+> const n = nelem / numtasks;      // number of elements per task
-> const r = nelem - n*numthreads;    // these elements did not fit into the last thread
+> const r = nelem - n*numtasks;    // these elements did not fit into the last task
-> var lmax: [1..numthreads] int;    // local maxima for each thread
+> var lmax: [1..numtasks] int;    // local maxima for each task
-> coforall threadid in 1..numthreads do {
+> coforall taskid in 1..numtasks do {
 >   var start, finish: int;
 >   start = ...
 >   finish = ...
->   ... compute lmax for this thread ...
+>   ... compute lmax for this task ...
 > }
 >
 > // put largest lmax into gmax
-> for threadid in 1..numthreads do                        // a serial loop
+> for taskid in 1..numtasks do                        // a serial loop
->   if lmax[threadid] > gmax then gmax = lmax[threadid];
+>   if lmax[taskid] > gmax then gmax = lmax[taskid];
 >
 > writef('The maximum value in x is %14.12dr\n', gmax);   // formatted output
 > writeln('It took ', watch.elapsed(), ' seconds');
 > ```
 > Write a parallel code to find the maximum value in the array `x`.
-Be careful: the number of threads should not be
+Be careful: the number of tasks should not be
 > excessive.
-Best to use `numthreads` to organize parallel loops.
-For each thread compute the `start` and `finish`
+Best to use `numtasks` to organize parallel loops.
+For each task compute the `start` and `finish`
 > indices of its array elements and cycle through them to find the local maximum.
-Then in the main thread cycle through
+Then in the main task cycle through
 > all local maxima to find the global maximum.

 > ### <font style="color:blue">Discussion</font>
-> Run the code of last Exercise using different number of threads, and different sizes of the array `x` to
+> Run the code of last Exercise using different number of tasks, and different sizes of the array `x` to
 > see how the execution time changes.
 For example:
 > ```sh
-> $ ./gmax --nelem=100_000_000 --numthreads=1
+> $ ./gmax --nelem=100_000_000 --numtasks=1
 > ```
 >
 > Discuss your observations.
 Is there a limit on how fast the code could run?
 >
->> Answer: (1) consider a small problem, increasing the number of threads => no speedup
+>> Answer: (1) consider a small problem, increasing the number of tasks => no speedup
->>         (2) consider a large problem, increasing the number of threads => speedup up to the physical
->>             number of cores
+>>         (2) consider a large problem, increasing the number of tasks => speedup up to the physical number of cores

 > ## Try this...
 > Substitute your addition to the code to find _gmax_ in the last exercise with: